baketti/Community-Forum/README.md

 - `/app/errors/404`: Shows the Not Found error page.
 - `/app/errors/500`: Shows the Network Error page.
 - Default Route: Redirects to the 404 Not Found page.

-### Authentication Routing

-The authentication module manages routes related to user login and registration:

-- `/auth/login`: Displays the login page, protected by LoginGuardService.
-- `/auth/registration`: Displays the registration page.
-- Default Route: Redirects to the login page.

 ## Quick start